jacksonbarr1/customer-rest-api/README.md

 # Spring Boot REST API Project
-A basic project to practice Spring Web and Data
+A basic project to practice REST APIs with Spring Web using MySQL